pisv/gethandly.wiki-playground/Step-Two.md

     }
 ```

-If you don't know Xtext, you can just ignore the implementation details.
+If you don't happen to know Xtext, you can safely ignore most of the
-All you should know is that in this case, `createStructuralAst` returns
+implementation details.
+To put it in a nutshell, `createStructuralAst`
-an EMF `Resource` that contains an object graph representing the AST.
+returns an EMF `Resource` that contains an object graph representing the AST.

 The method `buildStructure` walks through this object graph and in the
 process creates handles for source elements, initializes the corresponding
-bodies, and places the handle/body pairs in the `newElements` map:
+bodies, and places the handle/body pairs into the `newElements` map:

 ```java
 // FooFile.java